 WWU Everett is excited to be joining the ranks of offices in the Sustainable Office Certification Program.
 Located at Everett Community College, Woodring Everett has set the bar high, achieving Platinum level certification, through a process that began early in 2014.

-WWU Woodring at Everett Community College is the first off-campus office to participate in the Sustainable Office Certification Program, and the second in Woodring, where the Office of the Dean was awarded certification at the Silver level in 2013.
+WWU Woodring at Everett Community College is the first off-campus office to participate in the Sustainable Office Certification Program, and the second in Woodring, where the Office of the Dean was awarded certification at the Gold level in 2014.